AIFAT/templateAIOps/README.md

    - if metrics are calculated on the models in repo, this is a handy place to store
 docker: optional
    - Readme explains common docker image creation and use
+scripts: recommended
+   - Contains scripts for setup, environment.yml, etc
+tests: recommended
+   - tests/unit, tests/smoke, tests/integration
+     These folders store the unit, smoke and integration tests.
+Each are described in the README.md in tests
+   - tests/AIDevOps
+     As MLOps tends to refer to pipelines that train and deploy models, a different name was selected.
+This folder will contain the DevOps pipeline files to run build and tests in unit/smoke/integration.

 tools: suggested
    - this includes files like flake8, pre-commit file, pyproject.toml (set char per line)